bashpsk/emptylibs/canvas-slate/README.md

 ---

-## Usage
+## 🛠️ Usage

-Integrating `CanvasSlate` into your app is straightforward.
-Use `rememberCanvasSlateState()` to create and manage the state of the canvas, and then pass it to the `CanvasSlate` composable.
+Integrating `CanvasSlate` is straightforward.
+Use `rememberCanvasSlateState()` to manage the canvas state and pass it to the composable.

-Here is a complete example demonstrating how to set up the canvas and handle the export
-functionality:

 ```kotlin
 val canvasSlateState = rememberCanvasSlateState()